ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

 ### **4. Define a class in C++ for this agent and specifies class of actions that this agent performs and its program.**

-An agent's class to be implemented must comply with the following requirements:

-a.
-It must inherit one of the common classes for implementing agents:

-  - `template <class TScEvent> class ScAgent`,
-  - or `class ScActionAgent`.

-The base class `ScAgent` contains API to implement agents that react to any sc-events.
-The base class `ScActionAgent` inherits base class `ScAgent` and provides API to implement agents that react to sc-events of initiating sc-action.

-b.
-It must override at least methods `ScAddr GetAction() const` and `ScResult DoProgram(ScActionEvent const & event, ScAction & action)`.

-c.
-Override methods must be public.
-Otherwise, you won't be able to build your code because the sc-machine won't be able to call methods on your agent class.

-d.
-You can implement other methods in agent's class.

 **sc_agent_calculate_set_power.hpp**

 ```cpp